-This cinnamon apple smoothie is a delicious and filling breakfast that tastes more like a dessert.
+This apple oatmeal smoothie is a delicious and filling breakfast that tastes more like a dessert.
 Filled with oats, cinnamon, nutmeg, and even some apple cider, this is another great smoothie without bananas or yogurt!

 Apples are one of my favorite fall foods, probably even more than pumpkins.
 They’re so great with fall flavors and perfect for anyone looking to add a few more vitamins and nutrients to their diet.
 If you can incorporate health benefits into a delicious apple smoothie that tastes more like a milkshake, that’s a huge win!